Reading decoloniality

 We are an open-source publication and reading group that produces and disseminates international and interdisciplinary scholarship for liberation.

-You have reached the registration page where you can sign-up to our reading groups, running in three-month programmes for at least half of every year since 2021.
+You have reached the registration page where you can sign-up to programmes of reading groups.
 The discussions from these reading groups are captured in reflective pieces from authors within our publication, printed alongside the minutes.

 The return of biological races?
 With Celso Neto